RedHat-UX/red-hat-design-system/.changeset/happy-eels-fail.md

 "@rhds/elements": patch
 ---

-`<rh-navigation-secondary>`: corrected visibility of the block-end border on dark variant'
+`<rh-navigation-secondary>`: corrected visibility of the borders when using the dark color palette